tcartwright/tcdbtools/docs/Invoke-DBSafeShrink.md

 **Author** Tim Cartwright

 ## Synopsis
 Shrinks a Sql Server mdf database file while also rebuilding the indexes.
+Does not cause fragmentation like a normal shrink.

 ## Description
 Shrinks a Sql Server mdf database file while also rebuilding the indexes.
 Can be used to migrate indexes to a new filegroup, or just shrink and move the indexes back to the original filegroup after the shrink is done.
 Typically runs faster than a normal shrink operation.
+Does not cause fragmentation like a normal shrink.

 If, for whatever reason you stop the function before it completes, it can be restarted.
 The function will pick back up moving indexes as needed.